gustavdz/gustavdz/README.md

 <!-- Your title -->
-## Hi, I'm Gustavo Decker, a Developer 🚀 from Ecuador.
+## Hi, I'm Gustavo Decker, a Full Stack Developer 🚀 from Ecuador.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/